Limited time First month free ·

 Troubleshooting

-Can't install any software on managed Mac
+Cannot install any software on managed Mac due to MDM restrictions

-MDM blocks Accessibility permissions
+MDM blocks Accessibility permissions preventing mouse jiggler apps

 FAQs